What is the contribution of finescales in heat fluxes in the ACC standing meander south of Tasmania?

 The ACC-SMST campaign represents a unique effort to observe some of the most energetic ocean signals in the ACC where the measurements from SWOT may be noisier given the large waves regime while in situ measurements are always a challenge in the Southern Ocean.

-Principal investigators: Benoit Legresy (benoit.legresy@csiro.au) (Climate Science Centre, CSIRO Australia), Helen Phillips (h.a.phillips@utas.edu.au) (IMAS, University of Tasmania, Australia), Maxim Nikurashin (maxim.nikurashin@utas.edu.au) (IMAS, University of Tasmania, Australia), Steve Rintoul (Steve.Rintoul@csiro.au) (Climate Science Centre, CSIRO, Australia), Kurt Polzin (kpolzin@whoi.edu) (Woods Hole Oceanographic Institution, USA), Randolph Watts (randywatts@uri.edu) (University of Rhode Island, USA), Nathan Bindoff (n.bindoff@utas.edu.au) (IMAS, University of Tasmania, Australia), Rosemary Morrow (Rosemary.Morrow@legos.obs-mip.fr) (LEGOS, France).
+Principal investigators ACC-SMST: Benoit Legresy (benoit.legresy@csiro.au) (Climate Science Centre, CSIRO Australia), Helen Phillips (h.a.phillips@utas.edu.au) (IMAS, University of Tasmania, Australia), Maxim Nikurashin (maxim.nikurashin@utas.edu.au) (IMAS, University of Tasmania, Australia), Steve Rintoul (Steve.Rintoul@csiro.au) (Climate Science Centre, CSIRO, Australia), Kurt Polzin (kpolzin@whoi.edu) (Woods Hole Oceanographic Institution, USA), Randolph Watts (randywatts@uri.edu) (University of Rhode Island, USA), Nathan Bindoff (n.bindoff@utas.edu.au) (IMAS, University of Tasmania, Australia), Rosemary Morrow (rosemary.morrow@univ-tlse3.fr) (LEGOS, France).

-Contact point for the study site: Benoit Legresy (benoit.legresy@csiro.au).
+Contact point for ACC-SMST: Benoit Legresy (benoit.legresy@csiro.au).